 - Maintain point flexibility (Chase) – If you cancel or downgrade a Chase card, and you no longer have a premium option (card with an annual fee), you will lose the ability to transfer your points to airlines/hotels.

-Brooke and I generally do not like to pay annual fees on our cards.
+We generally do not like to pay annual fees on our cards.
 However, we have kept a few cards open and paid the fee:

 - Chase Sapphire Reserve ($450) – $300 travel credit, lounge access, and 1.5CPP travel redemption, ability to transfer points for travel.